OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Devices/Omega2P.md

 ## Onion Omega2+ {#omega2p}

 The Omega2+ is the upgraded version of the Omega2.
-It comes packed with built-in Wi-Fi, a MicroSD slot, and a powerful processor among other things.
+It comes packed with built-in Wi-Fi, a MicroSD slot, a Linux Operating System, and a powerful processor, among other things.

 ### The Omega2 at a Glance